-Add advertising to your blog.
+Add advertising to your blog

-Make sure you are making money from your blog, so you can re-invest the return in promoting your books and cover your blogging costs.
+Then you can re-invest the return in promoting your books and cover your blogging costs.

-Comment like crazy.
+Comment like crazy

 Read blogs, newspaper articles, learn and get into the habit of leaving an intelligent comment.

-Go guest blogging.
+Go guest blogging

 Writing a post for a popular blog is always worthwhile, so ask, ask, ask.

-Actively follow and unfollow on Twitter.
+Actively follow and unfollow on Twitter

-Once over the 2,000 follower restriction, you can ‘technically’ follow 1,000 people per day, and unfollow as many as you like.
+Once over the 5,000 follower restriction, you can ‘technically’ follow 400 people per day and unfollow as many as you like.

-In reality, following 200 and unfollowing a similar number is more than enough, and will build you a handsome following very quickly.
+In reality, following 50 at most and unfollowing a smaller number is more than enough and will build you a handsome following very quickly.

-Use a number of social media platforms, and add your blog content, in particular, anywhere and everywhere you can.
+Use several social media platforms, and add your blog content, in particular, anywhere and everywhere you can.

 But here’s a little tip; Flipboard is becoming a new and huge traffic driver for me.

-Make full use of KDP promotions tools.
+Make full use of KDP promotions tools

-If you are in KDPS, use every single day of your free ebook promotion and Kindle Countdowns to help your sales rank.
+If you are in KDP Select, use every single day of your free ebook promotion and Kindle Countdowns to help your sales rank.

-Make use of Facebook Ads.
+Make use of Facebook Ads

-Although a little more scatter gun than KDP Ads, which appear on Kindle book pages, they are still very good value.
+Although a little more scattergun than Amazon, which appears on Kindle book pages, they are still very good value.

-Don’t over do it though, and stay within your budget.
+Don’t overdo it, though, and stay within your budget.
 A little can go a long way with Facebook Ads.

-Occasionally (buy) attract Facebook Likes to your page.
+Occasionally (buy) attract Facebook Likes to your page

 This should always be aggressive work in progress.

 Research new keywords that not only suit your book better but find ones that will get your book into less competitive sub-categories.

 Even if you have a few good keywords, search for more to replace your weaker ones.

-Always keep thinking.
+Always keep thinking

-Never believe that today will be like yesterday, or that tomorrow will be like today.
+Never believe that today will be like yesterday or that tomorrow will be like today.